openshift-homeroom/lab-workshop-content/workshop/content/exercises/05-page-formatting.md

 echo lower
 ```

 Note that having two terminals is an option and not the default.
-For this workshop two are displayed because the `Dockerfile` and `.s2i/environment` files set the `TERMINAL_TAB=split` environment variable.
+For this workshop two are displayed because the `Dockerfile` files set the `TERMINAL_TAB=split` environment variable.
 If you didn't need the terminal tab to be split and two terminal sessions shown, remove the setting for this environment variable.

 In the case where you do have two terminals, if you want to be clear when a command is being executed in the upper terminal, instead of `execute`, you can use `execute-1` for the annotation on the code block.

 In most cases, a command you execute would complete straight away.
-If you need to run a command that never returns, with the user needing to interrupt it to stop it, you can use the value `<ctrl+c>` in the code block.
+If you need to run a command that never returns, with the user needing to interrupt it to stop it, you can use the special string `<ctrl+c>` in the code block.

 <pre><code>```execute
 &lt;ctrl+c&gt;